Key vaccines to consider this year

 Who needs it

 Meningitis is an inflammation (swelling) of the protective membranes that cover the brain and spinal cord.
-Adults aged 50 or older may be at higher risk.*
+Adults who are older or immunocompromised may be at higher risk.*

 When to consider it